kubk/mobx-form-lite/README.md

 })
 ```

-You write a field component once to adapt to your UI-kit and then re-use it anywhere in the project.
+You write a field component once to adapt to your UI kit and then reuse it anywhere in the project.

-If the form store logic gets more complicated you can extract it into a dedicated store and use `TextField` as any other Mobx store:
+If the form's store logic becomes more complicated, you can extract it into a dedicated store and use `TextField` as you would with any other MobX store.

 ```tsx
 import { makeAutoObservable } from "mobx"